biscalchin/dimention_estimation_By_Bisca/README.md

 pip install IntrinsicDimEstimator
 ```

+## Available Methods
+The IntrinsicDimEstimator module offers a variety of methods to estimate the intrinsic dimensionality of a dataset.
+Each method has its own approach and is suitable for different types of data.
+Below is a brief overview of each method:

+## CorrDim (Correlation Dimension)
+- Description: Estimates the intrinsic dimensionality based on the correlation dimension, which measures how the number of close pairs of points (within a certain distance) scales with that distance.
+- Best for: Datasets where you suspect a fractal-like structure or want to understand scaling properties.
+## NearNbDim (Nearest Neighbor Dimension)
+- Description: Utilizes the distances to the k-th nearest neighbors of each point to estimate the dimension.
+It assumes that the volume of the space occupied by the data grows at a rate indicative of the intrinsic dimensionality.
+- Best for: General datasets, especially when the focus is on local structures and scaling behaviors.
+## PackingNumbers
+- Description: Estimates dimensionality by calculating the maximum number of non-overlapping spheres of a certain radius that can fit within the dataset.
+It then examines how this number changes as the radius changes.
+- Best for: Analyzing the dataset's global geometric structure and its compactness or sparsity.
+## GMST (Geodesic Minimum Spanning Tree)
+- Description: Based on analyzing the geodesic minimum spanning tree of the dataset.
+It focuses on the scaling properties of the tree's length as a function of the number of points.
+- Best for: Datasets where the geodesic (rather than Euclidean) distances between points are important, such as manifold learning.
+## EigValue (Eigenvalue Analysis)
+- Description: Performs Principal Component Analysis (PCA) and estimates the dimensionality by counting the number of significant eigenvalues.
+It's a direct measure of how many principal components are needed to represent the data's variance.
+- Best for: Linearly structured data or when interested in capturing the variance with minimal dimensions.
+## MLE (Maximum Likelihood Estimation)
+- Description: Uses a statistical approach to estimate the intrinsic dimension by maximizing the likelihood of the distances between nearest neighbors under a model for the data distribution.
+- Best for: A broad range of datasets, offering a robust and theoretically grounded estimation.

 ## Usage
 Below is an example demonstrating how to generate a synthetic dataset and use the IntrinsicDimEstimator to estimate its intrinsic dimensionality with varying levels of noise added to the dataset.